 Published: 06 December 2015

 Nursing is about mental toughness.
 What does that mean?
-Mental toughness is best exemplified by the US Navy SEALs basic training course.
+Mental toughness is best exemplified by the US Navy SEALs' basic training course.
 If you think of how much the future is going to hurt or be unbearable, you will give up.
-Focusing on the task you are doing at the moment and nothing else is the only way to survive, to prevent overwhelm.
+Focusing on the task you are doing at the moment and nothing else is the only way to survive and avoid being overwhelmrf.
 It is hard for a nurse who has to multitask to focus on one thing at a time, but if you think about having 10 hours of this left, you will only make yourself miserable.
 Focus on getting through the next minute.
 Don’t think of the future.
-Think only of now the task you are doing this minute.
+Think only of the task you are doing this minute.

-Sometimes, you just need to get away.
+Sometimes you just need to get away.
 If the day is really bad, allow yourself to go somewhere private and just let go.
-Cry, don’t scream, pound the walls, or find some cathartic way to get your feelings out.
+Cry, pound the walls, or find some cathartic way to get your feelings out.
 It is okay just to bask in the silence, too.
-Bathrooms are ideal places, but the traffic through them can make it feel less than isolated.
+Bathrooms are ideal places, but the traffic through them can make them feel less than isolated.
 Try a stairwell that leads from one floor to another, as these are usually low traffic.
-You can also find an empty patient room, close the door, and take five minutes to breathe.
-Give yourself the permission to be alone if that is the way you handle stress.
+You can also find an empty patient room, close the door and take five minutes to breathe.
+Give yourself permission to be alone if that is the way you handle stress.
 Your patients will be there when you get back, but they will get a better nurse when you do return.
-You will be able to give them your all if you take care of yourself.
+You will be able to give them your all if you take care of yourself first.

-Many nurses enter the profession to help people, to connect with them, and to make a difference.
-If you are one of those, talking to a friendly patient may make you feel better as it will connect you to the reason you became a nurse.
+Many nurses enter the profession to help people, connect with them and make a difference.
+If you are one of these people, talking to a friendly patient may make you feel better, as it will connect you to the reason you became a nurse.
 Yes, it will take time, but there is no reason you can’t talk to the patient while you are performing other functions, such as med pass.
 Ask about their lives, about why they are there, and about their stay in the hospital.
-Most patients will appreciate the attention, and you can remember why you became a nurse to begin with.
+Most patients will appreciate the attention.
 If you have one of those patients who like to tell stories and jokes, hang out with them for a little while to ease some of your stress.